 "Come back here.
 How can I sign without a pen?"

 Smita came back.
 She produced a pen.
 The gate pass was duly signed and returned.
 Binapani went back to her sewing.
 She no longer took it personally that the girls showed such scant regard for her.
 Why should they?
 What power did she have over their lives?
 She was just the matron, little better than an elevated servant, wasn't she?
 The hostel warden was the real boss, and Binapani just the go-between.
 The girls knew that well enough.
 Even the newcomers figured it out the very next day.
 It didn't take them long to learn all the jokes about her, and the songs, too.
-It occurred to Binapani that every batch of freshers that was inducted into hostel life through the light ragging party that took place during fresher's night, was tasked with composing a new song for her.
+It occurred to Binapani, every batch of freshers inducted into hostel life through the light ragging party taking place during fresher's night, was tasked with composing a new song for her.
 And this creation of a new anthem to taunt Binapani and her cats had become a tradition.

 Tompu mewed from under the bed.
 "You can come out now, Tompu-shona.
 The witch has gone."

 Tompu, tail held high, brushed against her sari edge.
 Binapani got up.
 It was time for her tea and their milk.
 As if by magic the other cats appeared from nowhere.
 There were seven of them.
 Jenny-Ma, the oldest, was mother to three of Binapani's cats and grandmother to another two; she was the grand matriarch.
 Hence the suffix ma to her name.
 She was a white tabby with ginger legs, and she carried herself with dignity.
-Then there were the twins that Binapani had christened Dushtu and Mishti, so together they were Dushtu-Mishti, i.e. naughty-sweet.
+Then there were the twins Binapani had christened Dushtu and Mishti, so together they were Dushtu-Mishti, i.e. naughty-sweet.
 Jenny-ma's other offspring, a slightly older daughter, was Sweety.
-She was now a mother of two not fully weaned kittens that were yet to be named.
+She was now a mother of two not fully weaned kittens yet to be named.
 They stayed in the basket wedged between Binapani's cupboard and her writing table near the window.
 There they were relatively safe from the girls, though still accessible to Sweety, who jumped in from the window to feed them and was out through it in a flash once she was done.
 And, then there was Tompu, half dead when she had found him, with a chord tied to his neck, one leg already broken.
 It had taken Binapani all of six months to nurse him back to health and win his trust, after spending a purse full at the veterinary hospital.
 Now Tompu rarely left her side.
 Binapani sipped her tea, rocking in her chair, while her cats lay contented around her, their bellies round and warm with milk.

-The supper bell rang, sharp at seven thirty in the evening.
+The supper bell rang, sharp at 7:30 in the evening.
 Once, twice, thrice.
 Straggly groups of girls, mostly juniors who didn't know any better, shuffled towards the dining hall.
 The hall was in darkness, except where the hurricane lamps shed their spooky, sooty lights.
 The summer power cut, or load-shedding as the people of Calcutta preferred to say, was in full swing.
 The girls clustered in front of Binapani's room, which opened right on to the corridor.
 They were not hungry yet, but there was nothing else to do.
 Binapani saw them and went right back to squinting at the day-old newspaper under the lamp light.
 But she didn't get the chance to ignore them for long.
 High girlish laughter, clatter of flip-flops on wooden steps, punctuated by rude jokes loudly delivered, rained into her room.
 Her newspaper fluttered.
 The cats hid.